maranomynet/es-in-css/README.md

 **Syntax:** `VariableData<T>.vars: Record<T, VariablePrinter>`

-Holds a readonly `Record<T, VariablePrinter>` object where the `VariablePrinter`s emit the variable names wrapped in `var()`, ready to be used as values … with the option of passing a default value.
+Holds a readonly `Record<T, VariablePrinter>` object where the `VariablePrinter`s emit the CSS variable names wrapped in `var()`, ready to be used as CSS values … with the option of passing a default/fallback value.

 ```ts
 const { vars } = cssVars;